mavaddat-javid-education/themes_for_themex.io/README.md

 Choose a theme.
 You can try the themes on the @raccoongang [themex.io](https://themex.io/) page.
-Or you can find the available themes and their Open edX version from the list below:
+Or you can find the available themes and their respective Open edX versions from the list below:

 -   Open edX Dogwood fullstack version